AustinRippee/VO2day/README.md

 # Vo2sDay
+#### Written by Austin Rippee
+***
+# About
 Designed to provide tools for your training.
 This program offers a varity of different tools to aid in your understanding of training and racing paces.
+***
+# Features

 ```
 > Race time converter